mailchimp/content-style-guide/readme.md

 ## Welcome to the MailChimp Style Guide

-This style guide is primarily for MailChimp teams, but we hope it will be helpful to other organizations as well.
+This style guide is primarily for MailChimp employees, but we hope it'll be helpful to other organizations as well.

-Whether or not you work at MailChimp, we welcome your feedback and suggestions.
-To learn more about sending us feedback or adapting this style guide to create your own, see the Contributor file.
+Whether or not you work at MailChimp, we welcome your thoughts and suggestions.
+To learn more about sending us feedback or adapting this guide to create your own, see the Contributor file.

-If you're forking this style guide, we've included some formatting tips to help you on your way.
+If you're forking this style guide, here are some formatting tips.

 ## Creating a New File